bwalex/alexhornung.com/content/code/bpasswd.md

 The website version is pure HTML + JavaScript, so it runs on your browser only and never submits anything to any server.
 You can even simply download the HTML and JavaScript files and run them locally.

+If you are looking for the web version, you can find an instance [here](https://u.alexhornung.com/bpasswd/).

 The derived password is generated from an input master password and a "salt" (usually the site's domain without the TLD).
 All three versions of BPasswd have a number of other settings that affect the generated password: "cost", "generation/mapping method" and "maximum password length".
 The first is described under the "How it works" section.
 The last one should be obvious - by default BPasswd generates 32-character (or 30-character if z85 is used) passwords, but some websites have password length limitations.
 This setting simply trims the password to whatever number of characters you tell it.
 The "generation/mapping method" option defines how the raw output of the bcrypt function is mapped back to ASCII characters:

  - base64: simple base64 encoding of the derived key, resulting in a password of length 32, using the characters: a-z A-Z 0-9 + /